 Galactic Emission Mapping Project (GEMP) is a project located in Portugal aimed at mapping the polarised galactic emission at 5GHz and 10GHz.

-The Herschel Space Observatory is a space-based telescope that studies the Universe in the light of the far-infrared and submillimeter portions of the spectrum.
+The Herschel Space Observatory was a space-based telescope that studied the Universe in the light of the far-infrared and submillimeter portions of the spectrum.

 Hyper Suprime-Cam (HSC)

 The Subaru HSC survey is an optical survey that covers 1400 square degrees of the sky with the depth of median redshift~1.
 One of the main science targets of the survey is weak lensing cosmology.

 Juno is in 53-day polar orbits, observing Jupiter in order to understand the planet's gross size and structural properties, as well as measuring its atmospheric composition, temperature and deep wind profiles.

 Large Synoptic Survey Telescope (LSST) – Dark Energy Science Collaboration (DESC)

 The LSST is a ground-based telescope in Chile that has been designed to study Dark Matter and Dark Energy.
 The LSST is due to begin observing in 2020.